honzascholtz/Qubespec/README.md

 WHEN UPDATING THE FITTING_TOOLS_MCMC.PY PLEASE EDIT 35 TO POINT THE CODE TO THE CORRECT LOCATION OF THE FeII TEMPLATES.

 CHANGELOG:

+10/10/22 -  i) Implementation of Hbeta velocity offset compared to [OIII] emission line.
+            ii) Implementation of changing boundaries and initial conditions using a dictionary called priors. iii) Making a backup of KASHz fitting_tools used to fit KASHz sources.

 21/9/22 - More advanced support of the NIRSPEC IFU - both in Flambda and Fnu.
 Incorporating a JWST masking of bad pixels based on the error cube.

 8/7/22 - Addition of Halpha outflow model.
 Addition of FeII template fitting in the [OIII] lines.
 Addition of Hbeta nar and BLR at the same time.

-29/3/22 - redhsift is now fitted +-0.05 - done for safety reasons.
+29/3/22 - Redshift is now fitted +-0.05 - done for safety reasons.
 Improved plotting of Hbeta and emission line/velocity maps

 21/3/22 - Fixed bug in SNR_calc for non outflow [OIII] fit.

 20/3/22 - Added fitting of narrow Hbeta, [SII] including SNR calc and Flux calculation.
 Fixed some type-2 Halpha plotting problems.